malain/candle/README.md

 *Project Description*

-This sample is used to promote [url:dsl tools](http://msdn.microsoft.com/en-us/library/bb126235.aspx).
+This sample is used to promote [dsl tools](http://msdn.microsoft.com/en-us/library/bb126235.aspx).
-It implements some good practices of the [url:layered architecture](http://msdn.microsoft.com/en-us/library/ms954595.aspx) and show you how create a specific model to generate application code.
+It implements some good practices of the [layered architecture](http://msdn.microsoft.com/en-us/library/ms954595.aspx) and show you how create a specific model to generate application code.

 !
 Behaviors
 * Multi views